 We operate in a global environment and can be affected by the general economic environment, political uncertainties, local business risks as well as laws, rules and regulations in individual countries, thereby affecting the demand for our offerings.
 For instance, the ongoing conflict between Russia and Ukraine and the resulting impact on commodity prices, high level of inflation and tightening of monetary policies across key customer markets, coupled with increase in interest rate may have direct and indirect impacts on our operations.
 We, at all times, closely monitor the development of world events and take proactive actions to minimize potential negative impact.

 Strategic risks are those risks which are inherent to our industry.
 Strategic risks are analyzed and mitigated through strategic actions on markets and customer offerings, investment in R&D and product innovation, among others.
 We periodically assess strategic risks to the successful execution of our strategy, impact on financial performance, effectiveness of organization structure, processes retention and development of high-performing talent and leadership.

 Operational risks are the risks which can negatively impact our operations.
 These risks are related to people, policies, procedures and IT systems impacting the product and service delivery to our customers.
 One of our focus areas is to transform our business through processes, platforms and analytics.
 We have a strong mechanism in place to review the operations, including business processes and procedures to minimize the risk relating to product and service delivery to customers.

-Post identification of risks, risks are assessed on the likelihood of occurrence and potential impact.
-Risks are assessed at inherent and residual basis.
-Residual risks are considered to prioritize monitoring and response.
-Risk response and mitigation involves identification and evaluation of possible responses to risks, which include evaluating options in relation to risk appetite Financial risks involve exposure to risks such as (accept, mitigate or transfer the risks), cost vs. benefit currency fluctuation, interest rate, credit and liquidity, of potential risk responses and degrees to which a tax and ability to manage financial cost and optimize response will reduce the impact and/or likelihood.
-Once mitigation plans are finalized, owners are returns on investment.
-Further, there is also a risk of errors in the financial reporting, that accounting identified and assigned tasks to implement the plans. principles are not correctly applied etc. resulting in misrepresentation of our financial position.
-To manage The Risk Committee reviews the adequacy and these risks, we have implemented a robust Internal effectiveness of the risk response plans and reports Financial Control framework in order to ensure that it to the Board.
-The Committee also monitors and reporting is complete, transparent and free from reports the factors affecting identified risks, such material weaknesses.
-Regular internal audits and as changes in business processes, operating and independent external audits, ensure that controls are regulatory environments and future trends.
-These designed and operating effectively. reviews are aimed at continual improvements in our risk management culture.
+Financial risks involve exposure to risks such as currency fluctuation, interest rate, credit and liquidity, tax and ability to manage financial cost and optimize returns on investment.
+Further, there is also a risk of errors in the financial reporting, that accounting principles are not correctly applied etc. resulting in misrepresentation of our financial position.
+To manage these risks, we have implemented a robust Internal Financial Control framework in order to ensure that reporting is complete, transparent and free from material weaknesses.
+Regular internal audits and independent external audits, ensure that controls are designed and operating effectively.